binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 This attack appears in the [OWASP Top 10 A7 Missing Function Level Access Control](https://www.owasp.org/index.php/Top_10_2013-A7-Missing_Function_Level_Access_Control)

 Often, websites will allow access to certain resources so long as the request was referred from a specific page defined by the `referer` header.
 The referrer (spelled `referer`) field in HTTP requests can be intercepted and modified, so it is not a good idea to use it for authentication or authorisation.
-The Social Engineering Toolkit (SET) also exploits the `referer` header, as discussed in the hands-on hack in the Spear Phishing section of the Identify Risks in the People chapter of Fascicle 0.
+The Social Engineering Toolkit (SET) also exploits the `referer`header, as discussed in the hands-on hack in the Spear Phishing section of the Identify Risks in the People chapter of Fascicle 0.

 #### EMail Address {#network-identify-risks-spoofing-email-address}
 ![](images/ThreatTags/easy-widespread-average-moderate.png)

 This is the act of creating and sending an email with a forged sender address.
-It is useful for spam campaigns in sending large numbers of email, and for social engineers often sending small amounts of email.
+It is useful for spam campaigns in sending large numbers of email, and for social engineers when often sending small amounts of email.
 The headers can be specified easily on the command line.
 The tools used essentially modify the headers: `From` and `Reply-To`.
 <!--Useful inof on the From, Reply-To and Return-Path fields http://stackoverflow.com/questions/1235534/what-is-the-behavior-difference-between-return-path-reply-to-and-from-->
-The Social Engineer Toolkit (SET) can be handy for sending emails that appear to be from someone the receiver expects to receive email from.
+The Social Engineer Toolkit (SET) can be handy for sending emails that appear to be from someone the receiver expects to receive an email from.
 SET is capable of performing many tasks associated with social engineering.
 It even provides the capability to create executable payloads that the receiver may run once opening the email.
 Payloads may come in the form of a PDF with an embedded executable.
 SET allows you to choose between having it do all the work for you, or you can supply the custom payload and file format.

 Most people just assume that an email they have received came from the address it appears to have been sent from.
 The email headers are very easy to tamper with.
 Often other types of spoofing attacks are necessary in order to have the `From` and `Reply-To` set to an address that a victim recognises and trusts, rather than the attacker's address, or some other obviously obscure address.

-There are also [on-line services](http://www.anonymailer.net/) that allow the sending of email and specifying any from address.
+There are also [on-line services](http://www.anonymailer.net/) that allow the sending of an email and specifying any from address.

 Often the sender of a spoofed email will use a from address that you recognise in hope that you will click on a link within the email, thus satisfying their phish.